 Since intellectual property is highly vulnerable, software companies are attentive to delegating important tasks to third parties.
 Despite signing non-disclosure agreements, outsourcing providers may have a weak system of IP rights protection (which could lead to leaks or cybersecurity breaches).
 For this reason, it’s recommended to keep core business in-house without involving external providers in your engineering.

 In the case of offshoring, the main disadvantage is operational management because it’s a burdensome function that is hardly doable alone in a new environment.
 As a rule, tech companies prefer to delegate this to a local service provider.
 By hiring a vendor, a software company will free up its resources to focus on product development and core front-office functions.

 Offshore Development Center ODC as an Alternative Model

 As can be seen, the difference between offshore and outsource verbs lies in the location and delegation mode.
 If you’re not interested in entrusting your business to third parties, think about other engagement models like IT outstaffing, or an offshore development center (also called software R&D center).

-At Alcor, we provide IT BPO services in Ukraine and other East European countries.
+At Alcor, we provide IT BPO services in Eastern Europe.
 We specialize in opening software R&D centers for foreign product tech companies with full operational support.
 Watch the video to learn more!

 Normally, companies reject IT outsourcing in favor of their own offshore development center when it’s necessary to increase the level of control over product development processes & operational costs.
 It’s important to mention that this offshoring model is perfect for software companies that work on their own products.
-Since the ODC model allows for more independence and protection of your IP rights, lots of renowned IT companies decide to open an R&D office in Ukraine.
+Since the ODC model allows for more independence and protection of your IP rights, lots of renowned IT companies decide to open an R&D office in Poland and other Eastern European countries.
 BigCommerce (NASDAQ: BIGC), People.ai, Snap, Ring (Amazon), Grammarly, and ThredUP are already running offshore development centers in this country.